fastred/IBAnalyzer/README.md

 Note: This can significantly slow-down your build times.

 1. Add `pod 'IBAnalyzer'` to your `Podfile`.
-1. Run `pod repo update` then `pod install`
+1. Run `pod repo update` and then `pod install`.
-1. Go to target settings -> Build Phases > New Run Script Phase (best to name it "IBAnalyzer").
+1. Go to target settings -> Build Phases and add a `New Run Script Phase`.
+Change its name to something like `IBAnalyzer`.
-1. Use this script:
+1. Use this script to run analysis on all files in your repository (possibly including 3rd party dependencies, like `Pods/`):

     ```
+    $PODS_ROOT/IBAnalyzer/bin/ibanalyzer ./
+    ```

+    or this one to run analysis only on a single folder:

+    ```
-    $PODS_ROOT/IBAnalyzer/bin/ibanalyzer FolderWithSwiftAndNibFiles/
+    $PODS_ROOT/IBAnalyzer/bin/ibanalyzer FolderName/
     ```

 ### Binary